nemo0622/pokeemerald-expansion/README.md

 - Difficulty Modes!
     - Normal Mode: Soft Level Caps, Standard Gym Leader teams.
 Can likely beat the game with most Pokémon teams, with a few battles requiring extra planning.
     - Hard Mode: Hard Level Caps, Modified Gym Leaders to be more difficult fights.
 Opponents gain extra levels as the game progresses, ending in a +5 level bonus to opponents.
 Planning before Gym battles is key, as their Pokémon have stronger moves and more coverage.
+- Minigames and Side Content scattered across the Ilios Region, adding more to do:
+    - Pinball in Sofos City, earning Pinball Points to exchange for items
+    - Battle Pavilions in multiple areas, replicating Battle Tents of Pokémon Emerald with new Pokémon and balancing
+    - Pokémon Contests, with slight stat bonuses given to Pokémon with Ribbons
+    - Dozens of optional sidequests for a variety of fun rewards and events!
 - Various QOL Changes, such as:
     - A dedicated Quest Menu to keep track of story objectives
     - Expanded Bag space to 50 Items